 Substances used vary by region and country.
-In Sub-Saharan Africa, substances used have been found to include: breast milk, Vaseline[®], cooking and motor oil, mabono (a wild fruit) oil, or cream from sour milk to lubricate the cord; baby powder, charcoal dust, dried cow dung, dried chicken droppings, dust from the threshold of the home, ash from a burnt pumpkin handle, crushed loma (wasp nest) or mud to dry the cord; breast milk, alcohol, python snake oil, banana, cow dung, mukunku (bark of a tree), traditional herbs, and the dirt from pounding stick to medicate the cord in the event of redness or pus; and methylated spirit, baby lotion, antibiotic ointments, menthol-containing creams, toothpaste, hot balms, shea butter, juice from the pou plant, salty water, soapy water, and various herbal preparations for varied reasons (Herlighy et la., 2013; Opara, et al., 2012; Joel-Medawasi et al., 2008; Moyer et al., 2012; Waiswa et al. 2008).
-In South Asia, mustard seed oil, turmeric, hing, jwano, onion, garlic, butter, other oils, powder, penicillin, sindoor, ash (unspecified type), ash of cow dung, boric acid powder, coconut oil, homeopathic medicines, Dettol or Savlon (antiseptics), earth from clay ovens, heat, antibacterial ointments, ginger, and chewed rice are among the substances found to be used for cord care (Tudahar et al., 2007; Moran et al., 2009; Alam et al. 2008).
+In sub-Saharan Africa, substances used have been found to include: breast milk, Vaseline®, cooking and motor oil, mabono (a wild fruit) oil, or cream from sour milk to lubricate the cord; baby powder, charcoal dust, dried cow dung, dried chicken droppings, dust from the threshold of the home, ash from a burnt pumpkin handle, crushed loma (wasp nest), or mud to dry the cord; breast milk, alcohol, python snake oil, banana, cow dung, mukunku (bark of a tree), traditional herbs and the dirt from pounding stick to medicate the cord in the event of redness or pus; and methylated spirit, baby lotion, antibiotic ointments, menthol-containing creams, toothpaste, hot balms, shea butter, juice from the pou plant, salty water, soapy water and various herbal preparations for varied reasons (Herlighy et al., 2013; Joel-Medewase, Oyedeji, Elemile, & Oyedeji, 2008; Moyer et al., 2012; Opara, Jaja, & Okari, 2012; Waiswa et al., 2008).
+In South Asia, mustard seed oil, turmeric, hing, jwano, onion, garlic, butter, other oils, powder, penicillin, sindoor, ash (unspecified type), ash of cow dung, boric acid powder, coconut oil, homeopathic medicines, Dettol or Savlon (antiseptics), earth from clay ovens, heat, antibacterial ointments, ginger and chewed rice are among the substances found to be used for cord care (Alam et al., 2008; Nepal Family Health Program & USAID, 2007).
 Different substances may be applied at different times depending on the condition of the cord and may be applied alone or in combination.
 Many of the substances used are actually or potentially harmful when applied to the cord stump.
-Even substances that may seem to be benign or beneficial can become harmful if not prepared, stored, and applied hygienically, and they might be contraindicated for certain groups such as premature infants.
+Even substances that may seem to be benign or beneficial can become harmful if: 1) they are not prepared, stored and/or applied hygienically; and 2) they are contraindicated for certain groups, such as premature infants.

 Chlorhexidine digluconate is a widely used, low-cost medicine effective against major agents of neonatal infection.
-Since its introduction in the 1950s, it has been used regularly as a surgical and oral antiseptic and carefully studied for safety and efficacy.
-WHO has recognized chlorhexidine as a suitable antimicrobial for cord care where necessary and especially to displace harmful cord care practices.
-As described in more detail below, daily application of 7.1% chlorhexidine digluconate to the cord stump has been shown to reduce neonatal sepsis and death in community-level studies and to be an acceptable substitute for other substances.
+Since its introduction in the 1950s, it has been used regularly as a surgical and oral antiseptic and has been carefully studied for safety and efficacy.
+WHO has recognized chlorhexidine as a suitable antimicrobial for cord care where necessary, especially as a replacement for harmful cord care practices.
+As described in more detail below, daily application of 7.1 percent chlorhexidine digluconate to the cord stump has been shown to reduce neonatal sepsis and death in community-level studies and to be an acceptable substitute for other substances.